- Built consensus among key stakeholders around FIDA successes, challenges, and what would be needed in a robust, consumer-oriented replacement.

 Medicare Rights Center also created a 61-point advocacy checklist to help ensure that FIDA’s replacement would be as responsive as possible to beneficiary needs.
 NYSDOH subsequently incorporated certain checklist items into its plans for FIDA’s replacement.

 National interest in Medicare Rights Center’s advocacy approach continues to grow.
-California, Massachusetts, Michigan, Ohio, and Rhode Island have asked to see its FIDA replacement proposal, which Community Catalyst shared nationally in June 2018.
+California, Massachusetts, Michigan, Ohio, and Rhode Island have asked to see its FIDA replacement proposal.

 Since the close of this grant, NYSDOH has announced that Medicaid Advantage Plus (MAP) will be the product that most closely resembles FIDA from January 2020 onward.
 Medicare Rights Center is continuing its work to help ensure that MAP preserves beneficiary-oriented gains achieved under FIDA (e.g., an integrated Medicare and Medicaid appeals process).
 It also remains focused on educating New York State beneficiaries and professionals on dual-eligible health coverage options.
 If properly designed, MAP could generate higher enrollment and become an effective, consumer-friendly way for New York State dual eligibles to secure integrated coverage and care.